py5coding/py5book/content/processing_mode.md

 ### Illustrative Example Breakdown

-You might be able to figure out much of what is going on here from reading the code, but let's add additional detail to the pertinent lines.
+You might be able to figure out some of what is going on here from reading the code, but let's provide additional detail on the pertinent lines.

-First, you should notice that our class inherits from `py5.core.SketchBase` instead of `processing.core.PApplet`.
-The `py5.core.SketchBase` class inherits from `processing.core.PApplet` and makes the new `callPython()` and `py5Println()` methods available for you to use.

 ```java
 import py5.core.SketchBase;